 NACDL has played a key role in developing an ideologically diverse coalition of organizations that has worked successfully to shine a spotlight on this problem—whether in Congress, the press or academia—and, importantly, to give overcriminalization victims a voice.
 Learn the personal stories of these everyday people here.

 The harm caused by overcriminalization is frequently amplified by the executive and judicial branches.
 However, as demonstrated by NACDL's ground-breaking joint report "Without Intent: How Congress Is Eroding the Criminal Intent Requirement in Federal Law," it originates through systematic failures in the legislative process.
 And, just as the problem begins with Congress, so must any meaningful reform.

 Listen to the experts below as they discuss the recommendations of the report and outline possible solutions to the overcriminalization problem:

 NACDL is fully committed to stemming and reversing the tide of overcriminalization.
-To learn more about NACDL's efforts to tackle this problem and foster meaningful reform, visit our "Advocacy and Scholarship" page.
+Learn more about NACDL's work in this area herepage.

-Pictured: NACDL White Collar Crime Policy Counsel and Without Intent Co-Author Tiffany M. Joslyn, joined at the Without Intent release press conference on May 5, 2010, by (left to right) NACDL Executive Director Norman L. Reimer, Hon.
+Pictured: Tiffany M. Joslyn, former NACDL White Collar Crime Policy Counsel and Without Intent Co-Author, joined at the Without Intent release press conference on May 5, 2010, by (left to right) NACDL Executive Director Norman L. Reimer, Hon.
 Bobby Scott (D-VA), Hon.
-Louie Gohmert (R-TX), former Attorney General Edwin Meese III, and Heritage Foundation Senior Legal Research Fellow and Without Intent Co-Author Brian W. Walsh.
+Louie Gohmert (R-TX), former Attorney General Edwin Meese III, and Brian W. Walsh, former Heritage Foundation Senior Legal Research Fellow and Without Intent Co-Author.